-4.5 Progression from Year Three to the Final Year of a Four-Year Course involving a Placement Year or a Year Abroad a) enrol onto and attempt to pass the equivalent of 120 Essex credits.
+- 4.5.1 In order to progress from Year Three to the Final Year on a degree including a Year Abroad students must: - a) enrol onto and attempt to pass the equivalent of 120 Essex credits.
 The best 75 of the marks obtained for individual modules will be used to create an average Year Mark which will be converted into an Essex Year Mark and validated.
 The Year Mark must be passed with a mark of 40.